 Nail polish can be chock-full of less than desirable ingredients.
 For complete peace of mind, switch to natural nail polish.

-Two of the cleanest ranges are Kure Bazaar and NATorigin which are 10-free and contain no toluene, formaldehyde, dibutyl phthalate, synthetic camphor, TPHP, parabens, xylene, styrene, nano colours, or benzophenone-1-3.
+Two of the cleanest ranges are Kure Bazaar (read my Kure Bazaar manicure routine) and NATorigin which are 10-free and contain no toluene, formaldehyde, dibutyl phthalate, synthetic camphor, TPHP, parabens, xylene, styrene, nano colours, or benzophenone-1-3.

 Avoid harsh dental care

 Gums are extra sensitive during pregnancy, so choose a toothpaste without harsh foaming ingredients like SLS.
 I love Copura Coconut and Aloe Toothpaste, and Lavera Basis Sensitiv Toothpaste for sensitive teeth – both take really good care of teeth and gums.

 Switch to natural perfume